 Colorado has a healthy economy, with steady GDP growth from 2009 to 2019, with the population rising in tandem.
-Not surprisingly, GDP growth took a hit in 2020 due to the global COVID-19 pandemic but is on track to recover this year.
+Not surprisingly, GDP growth hit in 2020 due to the global COVID-19 pandemic but is on track to recover this year.
 It is a good time to move to Colorado!

 The job market is steadily growing along with Colorado’s economic and population growth.
 Denver has become one of the best cities for young professionals to call home due to its many opportunities.
 Outside the capital city’s limits, the ski industry is booming, generating billions of dollars and a plethora of seasonal and full-time jobs for those looking for a taste of adventure in their day-to-day.

-Additionally, the Airforce Academy is located in Colorado Springs, offering the opportunity for a career with the armed forces.
-Aerospace design and engineering jobs are plentiful due to the proximity of both the Airforce Academy and the Denver International Airport.
+Additionally, the Air force Academy is located in Colorado Springs, offering the opportunity for a career with the armed forces.
+Aerospace design and engineering jobs are plentiful due to the proximity of the Air force Academy and the Denver International Airport.

 Colorado is well known as one of the healthiest states.
 This general well-being is primarily due to the state’s many outdoor activities.
-From the majestic Rocky Mountains to the arid sand dunes, Colorado features many different places to sightsee and stay active.
+Colorado features many places to sightsee and stay active, from the majestic Rocky Mountains to the arid dunes.

 Museums and Attractions

-There’s never a dull moment in Colorado, which is just one reason why so many people are choosing to live here.
+There’s never a dull moment in Colorado, which is one reason so many people choose to live here.
 With a healthy job market, you’re sure to find the right fit and foster a healthy work-life balance with the state’s many activities.
 Are you looking to plant roots in Colorado?
 Contact us to get started today!